wiremoons/wiremoons.github.io/_posts/2022-04-03-Apple-Silcon-Native-GNAT-Compiler.md

 `error while extracting archive:...`.

 Make sure you are in the same folder (ie perhaps `Downloads`) as the downloaded file `gcc-12.0.1-aarch64-apple-darwin21.pkg`.
-The enter the command below into the _Terminal_:
+Then enter the command below into the _Terminal_:

 ```console